 Our Water Footprint Calculator provides a snapshot of how a person’s daily activities and routines impact their water use.
-The results, reported as a water footprint, are meant to be an estimate that can help people better understand how their habits and behaviors contribute to their overall water use.
+The methodology provides all of the data, sources and calculations behind the questions and average values.